Solaireis/Comps-Writeups/NYP-CGC-Qual/solved/Whats For Lunch/README.md

 # What's For Lunch
 ![lunch](https://github.com/Solaireis/CTF-Writeups/blob/main/NYP-CGC-Qual/images/lunch.png)
 ## Background
-> The Cyber Games Circle is having its first (fictional) overseas excursion!
-After a fun morning of flag-finding,Its time for lunch!
+> The Cyber Games Circle is having it's first (fictional) overseas excursion!
+After a fun morning of flag-finding, it's time for lunch!
 Your teammates have found a place to eat at, do you know where it is?
 To prove that you do, give us the phone number of the place.

+> Submit your answer in the format FLAG{phone number}.
+Be sure to add the country code extension (e.g. +65).
+For example, the flag could be FLAG{+123456789012}.

+>Creator: Mark Bosco

 ## Prelude
 > This challenge is another Open Source Intelligence Challenge that require us to look for a restaurant phone number.
 The clues given are inside the pdf.